Divinity-dev/Capstone-project/README.md

 # 📖 [Agro-preneurship summit] <a name="about-project"></a>

-> This project is website about an Agro-preneurship summit holding in Nigeria. it's a training program for practising and aspiring farmers
+> This project is a website about an Agro-preneurship summit held in Nigeria. it's a training program for practicing and aspiring farmers

 **[your_project__name]** is a...